 Call for Nominations, 2020 ChemCUR Outstanding Mentorship Award

-CUR's Chemistry Division seeks to honor exceptional mentoring and advising by higher education faculty across all subdisciplines of chemistry with an Outstanding Mentorship Awards.
+CUR's Chemistry Division seeks to honor exceptional mentoring and advising by higher education faculty across all subdisciplines of chemistry with Outstanding Mentorship Awards.
 These awards recognize transformative mentoring and advising in at least two of the following four categories:

 • undergraduate students in mentor-led chemistry research projects,